 Therapy Business Or Hobby?
-How To Make A Living originally published May 2015, updated 1st Sept 2020
+How To Make A Living was originally published in May 2015, updated on 1st Sept 2020

-Healers, Therapists, Coaches, are you running a therapy business or hobby?
+Healers, Therapists, and Coaches are you running a therapy business or hobby?

 No matter how much you think you are living your purpose by helping others.
 If you are running your therapy or holistic business to make an income.
 You are a business and you still need to apply the basic principles of running and building a business.

 Most therapists and coaches invest a lot of time, in-fact years, money, and energy in the right training.
-Then years mastering those skills and investing in their own spiritual and self-growth.
-But why do so many fail to make a profit never mind a healthy living?
+Then years of mastering those skills and investing in their own spiritual and self-growth.
+But why is your therapy business struggling to make a provide you with a healthy living?

 Why Is Your Therapy Business Struggling To Thrive?

-- They don’t invest enough money in advertising to reach and convert enough paying clients and customers.
+- Not Investing Enough In Advertising: Many holistic businesses don’t invest enough money in advertising to reach and convert enough paying clients and customers.

-- They are not speaking to or really connecting to their ideal clients in their marketing.
+- Not Marketing On Their Ideal Audience: Many small businesses don’t niche down enough in their marketing, which leads to them not really speaking to or connecting to their ideal clients in their marketing.

 Common Issues For The Therapy Business Today

-Sadly many coaching and therapy training schools give students a false impression that it is super easy to make a healthy living as a therapist or coach.
-That all you need to do is set up and clients will come flooding in.
+Sadly many coaching and therapy training schools don’t teach enough about business and marketing.
+Some give false impressions that it is super easy to make a healthy living as a therapist or coach.
+That all you need to do to run a healthy therapy business is set up, promote on social media and your ideal clients will come flooding in.

 Facing The Reality Of Building A Therapy Business